Table of Contents Show

 Bats generally hibernate in groups when temperatures drop.
 They sleep upside down in a densely packed area and tend to return to the same place for hibernation in the next year.

-The hibernation period of this hibernating creature is up to six months, where their heart rate drops significantly from around 400 to 25 beats in a minute.
+The hibernation period of this hibernating creature is up to six months, and its heart rate drops significantly from around 400 to 25 beats in a minute.
 Their breathing slows, and at times they can also stop breathing entirely for an hour at a time.

 These are some of the animals that hibernate for long terms and can sleep heavily for six months or more.